-This is one of the best free things to do in Queenstown if you have your own frisbees.
+This is one of the best free things to do in Queenstown if you have your own frisbee.
 Otherwise, you can rent them from most sports and outdoor stores in Queenstown.

 Queenstown's resident lake is one of the most picturesque in New Zealand and also makes for a great place to cool off in the summer months!

-However, this is a mountain lake, so prepared to get a little chilly!
+However, this is a mountain lake, so prepare to get a little chilly!

 Not looking to leave town and want a great sunset spot?
 Why not head down to the lakeside boardwalk to unwind with a stunning Queenstown sunset?

 The boardwalk and lakeside area usually attracts dozens of groups, so it's also a great place to meet other travelers.

 18. Hike at Bob's Cove

 The Bob's Cove track is one of the best bang-for-buck hikes in Queenstown in terms of views!
 What I mean by this is that after just a very short yet scenic walk around the edge of Bob's Cove and a small hill climb, you will be rewarded with one of the best coastal views near Queenstown!

 Even if you're not into hiking, I highly recommend visiting Bob's Cove if you're wondering what to do in Queenstown.